gustavodomenico/gustavodomenico.github.io/README.md

 Welcome to the FX Trading 101 tutorial!
 This project provides comprehensive documentation about the FX (foreign exchange) market, available in both Portuguese and English.

+[You can find the live version here](https://gustavodomenico.github.io/), the language can be selected using the menu located next to the search box at the top of the page.

 ## How to Contribute

 Contributions are welcome: